15 Best Cardio Workouts for Weight Loss (From a Trainer)

 Mountain climbers are a high-intensity exercise mix of cardio and muscle training.

-It is an advanced full-body exercise that has the power of burning fat in no time.
+It is an advanced full-body exercise that has the power to burn fat in no time.

-It helps in building perfectly sculpted abdominals and tones your butt and thigh muscles.
+It helps build perfectly sculpted abdominals and tones your butt and thigh muscles.

 Inchworms